corupta/drag-drop-list-react/README.md

 (Stopping touch, moving touch out of item, etc. during this delay will prevent the item from being dragged.)

-It is a good idea to use this when there's no margin in a list, but a user has to be able to scroll the list without dragging an item.
+It is a good idea to use this when there is no margin in a list, but a user has to be able to scroll the list without dragging an item.

+Another, good use for this option is when one or more of your items in this list have at least one input.

 Default value is 400.